IntersectMBO/ouroboros-consensus/ouroboros-consensus-cardano/README.md

 must first properly initialize the whole database.
 That means that before it even starts processing blocks it will:

 1. look for the latest snapshot stored in DB_PATH/ledger.
 The latest snapshot is determined by looking at the highest snapshot number.
-See function 'snapshotFromPath' to understand how a snapshot number is obtained from a snapshot path.
+The storage layer of consensus expects the snapshot file names to be of the form `<SNAPSHOT NUMBER_SUFFIX>`, this is, a snapshot number, optionally followed by the `_` character and an arbitrary suffix.
+For instance, given snapshots files with these names `101_foo`, `100_db-analyser`, `99`, the file with the highest snapshot number is `101_foo`.
 2. load that snapshot into memory
 3. start replaying blocks
    * starting from that ledger state